os.environ['ANTHROPIC_LOG'] = 'debug'

 - Retrieving order O2

-The status of order O2 is now ‘Cancelled’ since we successfully cancelled it earlier.
+The status of order O2 is now ‘Cancelled’ since I successfully cancelled that order earlier.

 • model: claude-3-haiku-20240307